Knowledge Base

 Total Blocking Time (TBT) is a metric that measures the total amount of time that a page is blocked from responding to user input quickly, such as mouse clicks, screen taps, or keyboard presses.

-TBT quantifies the sum of all time periods between First Contentful Paint (FCP) and Time to Interactive (TTI) where the main thread of a web page was blocked for long enough to prevent input responsiveness.
+It quantifies the sum of all periods between First Contentful Paint (FCP) and Time to Interactive (TTI), where the main thread is blocked for periods longer than 50 milliseconds, causing a delay in user input responsiveness.

 In a web browser, the main thread is the primary thread where the execution of JavaScript, the rendering of the webpage layout (also known as layout or reflow), painting (drawing pixels on the screen), and handling of user interactions (like clicks and scrolls) occur.
 It's essentially the backbone of the browser's rendering process for web content.